Nex-TON/Nexton_Telegram_bot/README.md

 ## Bot Events
 The bot is set up to listen to the following events:

-- message: This event is triggered whenever a user sends a message to the bot.
+- **message**: This event is triggered whenever a user sends a message to the bot.
 The chatId of the user is stored for use in other functions.

-Error Handling
+**Error Handling**
 If there is an error when sending a message, the bot will log the error in the console.

 Please note that the /stake command does not check if the two parameters are valid numbers.
 You may want to add validation to ensure correct use.